 - You must have an ABN and GST, which are at least 12 months old.

 - You must be able to provide evidence of your income using either BAS, an accountant’s letter or bank statements.

 What if you do not meet this criteria?
 Then we can help you using a development loan as long as you have a large deposit.

-Most banks will only lend for your project if you have a licensed builder with Home Warranty Insurance (HWI) or your state equivalent.
+Most banks will only lend for your project if you have a licensed builder with Home Building Compensation (HBC), formerly known as Home Warranty Insurance or your state equivalent.

 Banks want the security offered by a formal building contract backed by insurance.